Sparshith/1wcprojectdemo/content/home/contact.md

 ### Supporters

 We accept financial contributions from all interested parties to this endeavor, including individual donations, corporate sponsorship and grants.
 The three-year project is presently supported by American Tower, AT&T, Cellular Operators Association of India, Comcast, Disney, Facebook, Intel, ICANN, Internet Society, ITI, Microsoft, and Verizon.
-We partner with IEEE’s Internet Inclusion Initiative, World Economic Forum’s Internet for All, USAID, and other such organizations, to advance common aims.
+We partner with IEEE’s Internet Inclusion Initiative, World Economic Forum’s Internet for All, USAID, and other such organizations, to advance common aims. <!--more-->